parttimenerd/hello-ebpf/README.md

 Provide a library (and documentation) for Java developers to explore eBPF and write their own eBPF programs, and the [examples](https://github.com/lizrice/learning-ebpf) from the [book](https://cilium.isovalent.com/hubfs/Learning-eBPF%20-%20Full%20book.pdf) without having to Python.

-The initial goal is to be as close to bcc Python API as possible, so that the examples from the book can be ported to Java easily.
+The initial goal is to be as close to bcc Python API as possible so that the examples from the book can be ported to Java easily.

 You can find the Java versions of the examples in the [src/main/me/bechberger/samples](src/main/me/bechberger/samples)